NaomiNicholson/NaomiNicholson.github.io/index.md

 ## Introduction

 Godspeed is a robot that follows running track lines and uses a fan to cool the user down.
-It additionally maintains a set distance between itself and the user to avoid any collisions.
+It additionally maintains a set distance between itself and the user and avoids collisions with oncoming obstructions.

 ## Design Process